codership/documentation/galeracluster/source/documentation/monitoring-cluster.rst

      | wsrep_cluster_conf_id | 32    |
      +-----------------------+-------+

   Each node in the cluster should provide the same value.
 When a node carries a different, this indicates that the cluster is partitioned.
-Once the node reestablish network connectivity, the value aligns itself with the others.
+Once the node reestablishes network connectivity, the value aligns itself with the others.

 - :ref:`wsrep_cluster_size <wsrep_cluster_size>` shows the number of nodes in the cluster, which you can use to determine if any are missing.